How to Make Money as a Health Coach by Offering 3 Core Programs

 Let’s look at a hypothetical example.

-You use a done-for-you cleanse program that you sell for $97.
-You enroll 10 people in your first cleanse (modest number).
+You use a done-for-you program that you sell for $97.
+You enroll 10 people in your first program (modest number).
 Two of them sign up for one-on-one coaching at $997 for 3 months.
 So you just earned $2,964 in your first launch.

 You could potentially launch your program two more times by the time your from-scratch program would be complete.